 Factors to Consider When Choosing a Dehumidifier for Books

 When you choose a dehumidifier for your books, focus on how well it controls moisture and keeps humidity in a safe range.
-You’ll also want a compact unit that fits neatly on a shelf or in a storage area without crowding your books.
-Refillable options and a leakproof design can make maintenance easier and help protect your collection.
+You’ll also want a compact option that fits neatly on a shelf or in a storage area without crowding your books.
+Refillable options, reusable desiccants, and leak-resistant designs can make maintenance easier and help protect your collection.

 Moisture Control Level